Gavin-OP/CSCI3100-ChatU/backend/README.md

 - GET

+- Use scenario:
+    - like button in tweetcards and retweetcards at homepage, tweet search result under homepage, /personal/tweet page, /personal/fav page;
+    - like button in tweet detail page and retweet detail page

 - Input: a int-type var named tweetId, which is the id of the tweet for which the user clicks the like button

 - Output: